-The 1st Response course and the 1st Response Refresher are both attendance-based courses so it is not possible to 'fail'.
+The 1st Response course is an attendance-based courses so it is not possible to 'fail'.
 If you can't physically demonstrate aspects of the training such as CPR, then you will be required to show that you can instruct others in how to perform these techniques.

 Any adult (18+) with a valid 1st Response or equivalent external first aid qualification can be the first aider at a residential event.
 For example, a parent helper can be the first aider.